-November is National Diabetes Month, a time when communities across the country team up to bring attention to diabetes.
-In partnership with the National Heart, Lung, and Blood Institute (NHLBI), this year’s focus is on the link between diabetes and cardiovascular disease.
+November is National Diabetes Month, a time when communities across the country seek to bring attention to diabetes.
+This year’s focus is on taking action to prevent diabetes health problems.

 Share the message on social media

-Click anywhere on the NIDDK social media messages below to then like and share the posts on your Facebook and Twitter pages.
+Click anywhere on the NIDDK social media messages below to then like and share the posts on your Facebook and X pages.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases